jdolinay/avr_debug/readme.txt

 Revision History
 ----------------
+May 2020
++ Added support for PlatformIO based on contribution from msquirogac (https://github.com/msquirogac/avr-debugger-bootloader) This includes instructions in the doc to use the debugger in PlatformIO IDE (VSCode) and changes in the bootloader subfolder to support building the bootloader with PlatformIO.

 July 2019
 + Created Arduino hardware configuration to make it possible to burn the bootloader from Arduino IDE.